RobTillaart/I2C_EEPROM/README.md

 The **I2C_eeprom_cyclic_store** interface is documented [here](README_cyclic_store.md)

+**Warning**

+The user is responsible to verify the used memoryAddress (range) exists in the used EEPROM. (read / write / verify functions).
+The library does not check this.
+If the address is larger than the EEPROM size, the address used will probably be memoryAddress % deviceSize.

 ### RP2040

 There are at least two boards modules for the RP2040 that use a different Wire libraries.